jayheavner/lock-manager/README.md

 # lock-manager
 z-wave lock manager for home assistant built on node-red using docker.

+## Purpose
+Home Assistant doesn't have integrated lock management.
+I was using a paid app from RBoy when I was managing it using SmartThings.
+I've seen (and expiremented) with *pure* Home Assistant implementations but I don't like using Home Assistant for state management and the input variables required to make it work created a lot of noise.
+Also, YAML is not intuitive to try and write functionality for me.
+When I started this I thought it would be simple and a couple hours of work.
+It's grown and grown.
 # Installation
 I'm using Docker and Docker Compose.
-It's not required.
-You could simply import the flow, add the palette packages, and make the changes to the settings.

-Here is a sample docker-compose.yml file.
-Note: I'm actually spinning up two node-red instances; one is for web end-points and automations and the other is strictly for this ui.
-I'm changing the exposed port on the second instance.
-See the note about security for my rationale.
+It's not required but the instructions are written for it.

+Here is a sample docker-compose.yml fragment.

 ```
 version: '3.6'